-- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 2.
-Create the framework for the rural dividend for communities in the northwest that will be impacted by the opportunities and challenges that will arise from the LNG opportunity. - Work with the Union of BC Municipalities on a framework for implementing the upcoming federal infrastructure program to maximize provincial benefit oppmtunities.
+- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - Create the framework for the rural dividend for communities in the northwest that will be impacted by the opportunities and challenges that will arise from the LNG opportunity. - 3.
+Work with the Union of BC Municipalities on a framework for implementing the upcoming federal infrastructure program to maximize provincial benefit opportunities. - 4.
+Implement local government election changes in time to be used for the November 2014 local government elections. - 5.
+Work with the sport and cultural-development communities to make recommendations on how we can better provide provincial support to these organizations recognizing that we remain in a very difficult financial position.